 If you and your spouse-to-be are music lovers, choosing the right wedding music can be the most fun part of planning your wedding, but also the most difficult aspect.
-The choice really comes down to a live wedding band or choosing one of the wedding DJs available.
+The choice really comes down to choosing a live wedding band or a wedding DJ!
 While there are pros and cons to both, wedding DJs are going to offer a little bit more flexibility with music choice than a live band, and they will also help DJ and MC the entire evening, not just play music.

 1. A Wedding DJ Will Take the Stress Away